 |Time to earn stake back||7 months||2 years 9 months||6 years 2 months||7 years 11 months|

-Besides the monetary benefit, there are a number of key positives and negatives to point out as well.
+Besides the monetary benefit, there are a number of other benefits and downsides to point out as well.

 Weak Customer service